Week 1: Why does science need numbers?

 Advice for younger learners and homeschoolers

 We would like to take this opportunity to remind you of the Conditions of use of Open University websites.
-To enrol on an OpenLearn course and participate in the forums, you must be aged 16 or over.
-Adults can use their own OpenLearn account to supervise under 16s on the course, posting comments on their behalf, and assisting with the experiments.
+To enrol on an OpenLearn course, you must be aged 13 or over.
+Adults can use their own OpenLearn account to supervise under 13s on the course, and assisting with the experiments.